-18. Do you have written procedures that address:
+19. Do you have written procedures that address:

-37 · C· . · - Verification ΩŤ

-Backgrounds of the workforce in the ne following areas s, if required:
+- Verification of: - Backgrounds of the workforce in the following areas, if required:

-- Criminal checks? ☐ Yes ☐ No
+- Criminal checks?
+Yes 🗖 No

-- Immunizations? ☐ Yes ☐ No
+- Immunizations?
+Yes D No

-- Fingerprinting? ☐ Yes ☐ No
+- Fingerprinting?
+Yes 🗖 No

-- Drug testing? ☐ Yes ☐ No
+- Drug testing?
+Yes 🗖 No

-- Vulnerable population checks? ☐ Yes ☐ No
+- Vulnerable population checks?
+Yes 🗖 No

-- Driving records? ☐ Yes ☐ No
+- Driving records?
+Yes No

-- The credentials of all applicable we certification, registration, and educ g licensure,
+- The credentials of all applicable workfor certification, registration, and education n):

 - With primary sources?
-Yes ☐ No
+Yes 🗖 No

-In all states/provinces or other jurisdictions where the workforce D
+- In all states/provinces or other jurisdictions where the workforce will deliver services?
+Yes

-will deliver services? ☐ Yes ☐ No
+will deliver services: L res No

-- Fit tness for duty, if required? ☐ Yes ☐ No
+- Fitness for duty, if required?
+Yes No

-• Actio ns to be taken in response to the info ormation received co ncerning:
+■ Ac ctions to be taken in response to the info rmation r received concerning:

-- Ba ackground checks? ☐ Yes ☐ No
+- Background checks?
+Yes No

-- Cr redentials verification? ☐ Yes ☐ No
+Credentials verification?
+Yes No

-- Fit tness for duty? ☐ Yes ☐ No
+Fitness for duty?
+Yes 🗖 No

-incluc frames for verification of background ding: ior to the delivery of services to the ds, credentials, and f itness for duty,
+meframes for verification of background cluding: ls, creden tials, and fitness for duty,

-ersons served or to the organization? ☐ Yes ☐ No
+- Prior to the delivery of services to the persons served or to the organization?
+Yes 🗖 No

-- Th nroughout employment? ☐ Yes ☐ No
+Throughout employment?
+Yes No

-ere ar

-re these procedures documented? you ensure that the written procedur es are consistently ir nplemented?
+Wher re are these procedures documented?

+How do you ensure that the written procedures are consistently implemented?
-es are consistently ir nplemented?

-(Orientation.

-(On-the-job training.

-2. 10 1 1 J Position roles and responsibilities.

-] Position performance expectations.

-Documented training that addresses the identified competencies needed t by personnel.

-Where and how is the training documented?